reference/BDToolKit/README.md

 ## License

-`BDToolbox` is available under the MIT license.
+`BDToolKit` is available under the MIT license.
 See the `LICENSE` file for more info.